atreyee80/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 Create a machine learning model and analysis using different sampling techniques and the imbalanced-learn and scikit-learn libraries on the credit risk dataset from LendingClub by:

-1.Oversampling the data using the RandomOverSampler and SMOTE algorithms.
-2.Undersampling the data using the ClusterCentroids algorithm.
-3.Oversampling and undersampling the data using the SMOTEEN algorithm.
-4.Comparing the two models that reduce bias to predice risk: BalancedRandomForestClassifier and EasyEnsembleClassifier.
-5.Evaluate the performance of the models and their efficiency in predicting risk
+1.Oversampling the data using the RandomOverSampler and SMOTE algorithms.<br> 2.Undersampling the data using the ClusterCentroids algorithm.<br> 3.Oversampling and undersampling the data using the SMOTEEN algorithm.<br> 4.Comparing the two models that reduce bias to predice risk: BalancedRandomForestClassifier and EasyEnsembleClassifier.<br> 5.Evaluate the performance of the models and their efficiency in predicting risk <br>